boucadair/CATS-framework/draft-ldbc-cats-framework.md

 ~~~
 {: #fig-cats-fw title="CATS Functional Components"}

 Edge nodes (or edges for short) are the premises that provide access to edge computing resources.
-A compute service (e.g., for face recognition purposes or a game server) is uniquely identified by a CATS Service IDentifier (CS-ID).
+As mentioned in {{cats-ids}}, a compute service (e.g., for face recognition purposes or a game server) is uniquely identified by a CATS Service IDentifier (CS-ID).

 Service instances can be instantiated and accessed through different edge sites so that a single service can be represented and accessed by several instances that run in different regions of the network.

-{{fig-cats-fw}} shows two edge nodes (CATS-Router 1 and CATS-Router 3) that provide access to service instances.
+{{fig-cats-fw}} shows two edge nodes ("CATS-Router 1" and "CATS-Router 3") that provide access to service instances.
 These nodes behave as Egress CATS-Routers.

+> Note: "Egress" is used here in reference the direction of the service request placement.
+The directionalty is called to explicitly identify the exit node of the CATS infrastructure.

 The CATS Service Metric Agent (C-SMA) is a functional component that gathers information about edge sites and server resources, as well as the status of the different service instances.
-The C-SMAs are located adjacent to the service instances and can be hosted by the Egress CATS-Routers or located next to them. {{fig-cats-fw}} shows one C-SMA embedded in CATS-Router 3, and another C-SMA that is adjacent to CATS-Router 1.
+The C-SMAs are located adjacent to the service instances and can be hosted by the Egress CATS-Routers or located next to them. {{fig-cats-fw}} shows one C-SMA embedded in "CATS-Router 3", and another C-SMA that is adjacent to "CATS-Router 1".

 The CATS Network Metric Agent (C-NMA) is a functional component that gathers information about the state of the network.
-The C-NMAs may be implemented as standalone components or may be hosted by existing components such as CATS-Routers or CATS Path Selectors(C-PS). {{fig-cats-fw}} shows a single, standalone C-NMA within the underlay network.
+The C-NMAs may be implemented as standalone components or may be hosted by other components, such as CATS-Routers or CATS Path Selectors(C-PS). {{fig-cats-fw}} shows a single, standalone C-NMA within the underlay network.
 There may be one or more C-NMAs for an underlay network.

 The C-SMAs and C-NMAs share the collected information with CATS Path Selectors (C-PSes) that use such information to select the Egress CATS-Routers (and potentially the service instances) where to forward traffic for a given service demand.
 They also determine the best paths (possibly using tunnels) to forward traffic, according to various criteria that include network state and traffic congestion conditions.
 The collected information is encoded into one or more metrics that feed the C-PS path computation logic.
-Such information also includes CS-ID and possibly CB-ID identifiers.
+Such an information also includes CS-ID and possibly CB-ID identifiers.

-There may be one or more C-PSes used to computae CATS paths.
-They can be integrated into CATS-Routers (like CATS-Router 2 in {{fig-cats-fw}}) or they may be standalone components that communicate with CATS-Routers (like CATS-Router 4 in {{fig-cats-fw}}).
+There may be one or more C-PSes used to compute CATS paths.
+They can be integrated into CATS-Routers (e.g., "CATS-Router 2" in {{fig-cats-fw}}) or they may be standalone components that communicate with CATS-Routers (e.g., "CATS-Router 4" in {{fig-cats-fw}}).

 In addition, CATS Traffic Classifier (C-TC) is a functional component that is responsible for associating incoming packets with existing service demands.
-CATS classifiers also make sure that packets that are bound to a specific service instance are all forwarded along the same path that leads to the same service instance, as instructed by a C-PS component.
-CATS classifiers are typically hosted in CATS routers that are located at the edge/border of the network.
+CATS classifiers also ensure that packets that are bound to a specific service instance are all forwarded along the same path that leads to the same service instance, as instructed by a C-PS.
+CATS classifiers are typically hosted in CATS routers that are located at the edge of the network.

-The Egress CATS-Routers are the egress endpoints of overlay paths.
-An edge location that hosts service instances may be connected to one or more CATS routers (that is, multi-homing is of course a design option).
-If a C-PS has selected a specific service instance and the C-TC has marked the traffic with the CB-ID, the CATS-Router then forwards traffic to the relevant service instance.
-In some cases, the choice of service instance may be left open to the CATS-Router ( traffic is marked only with the CS-ID) and in this case the CATS-Router selects a service instance (using its knowledge of service and network capabilities as well as the current load as observed by the CATS router, among other considerations).
-In any case, a CATS router must make sure to forward all packets that pertain to a given service demand towards the same service instance.
+The Egress CATS-Routers are the endpoints that behave as an overlay egress for service requests that are forwatded over a CATS infrastructure.
+An edge location that hosts service instances may be connected to one or more Egress CATS routers (that is, multi-homing is of course a design option).
+If a C-PS has selected a specific service instance and the C-TC has marked the traffic with the CB-ID, the Egress CATS-Router then forwards traffic to the relevant service instance.
+In some cases, the choice of the service instance may be left open to the Egress CATS-Router (i.e., traffic is marked only with the CS-ID).
+In such cases, the Egress CATS-Router selects a service instance using its knowledge of service and network capabilities as well as the current load as observed by the CATS router, among other considerations.
+In any case, an Egress CATS router must make sure to forward all packets that pertain to a given service demand towards the same service instance.

-Note that, depending on design considerations and service requirements, per- service instance computing-related metrics or aggregated per-site computing-related metrics (and a combination thereof) can be used by a C-PS.
-Using aggregated per-site computing-related metrics appears as a privileged option scalability-wise, but relies on CATS-Routers that connect to various service instances to select the proper service instance.
+Note that, depending on design considerations and service requirements, per-service instance computing-related metrics or aggregated per-site computing related metrics (and a combination thereof) can be used by a C-PS.
+Using aggregated per-site computing related metrics appears as a privileged option scalability-wise, but relies on Egress CATS-Routers that connect to various service instances to select the proper service instance.

 In {{fig-cats-fw}}, the "underlay infrastructure" indicates an IP/MPLS network that is not necessarily CATS-aware.
-The P-CS computed CATS routes will be distributed among the overlay CATS-Routers, and will not affect the underlay nodes.
-A CATS implementation may rely upon a control plane or a management plane  to distribute service metrics and network metrics - this document does not define a specific solution.
+The CATS routes that are computed by a P-CS will be distributed among the overlay CATS-Routers, and will not affect the underlay nodes.
+A CATS implementation may rely upon a control or management plane to distribute service metrics and network metrics - this document does not define a specific solution.

 ## Deployment Considerations

 This document does not make any assumption about how the various CATS functional elements are implemented and deployed.
-Whether a CATS deployment follows a fully distributed design or relies upon a mix of centralized (e.g., a C-PS) and distributed CATS functions (e.g., CATS traffic classifiers) is deployment-specific and may reflect the savoir-faire of the (CATS) service provider.
-Centralized designs where the computing-related metrics from the C-SMAs are collected by a (logically) centralized path computation logic (like a Path Computation Element (PCE) {{?RFC4655}}) that also collects network metrics may, thus, be adopted.
-In the latter case, the (logically) centralized CATS computation logic may process incoming service requests to compute and select paths let alone service instances.
-The outcomes of such a computation may then be communicated to CATS traffic classifiers (C-TCs).
+Concretely, whether a CATS deployment follows a fully distributed design or relies upon a mix of centralized (e.g., a C-PS) and distributed CATS functions (e.g., CATS traffic classifiers) is deployment-specific and may reflect the savoir-faire of the (CATS) service provider.

+Centralized designs where the computing related metrics from the C-SMAs are collected by a (logically) centralized path computation logic (e.g., a Path Computation Element (PCE) {{?RFC4655}}) that also collects network metrics may be adopted.
+In the latter case, the CATS computation logic may process incoming service requests to compute and select paths and, therefore, service instances.
+The outcomes of such a computation process may then be communicated to CATS traffic classifiers (C-TCs).

 # CATS Framework Workflow